The Financial Planning Checklist: A Powerful Financial Planning Tool

 I used a financial planning checklist extensively during my 12 years as an advisor.
 Quite simply, it worked.
 People love visuals.

-At the end of a planning meeting, I would produce a one-page checklist for my clients.
-The checklist would show them all the different things that they need to have in order to be completely financially secure.
+At the end of a planning meeting, I'd produce a one-page checklist for my clients.
+The checklist would show the things they needed to be financially secure.

-My checklist had approximately 11 boxes, from having adequate liquid cash, to funding retirement, to funding education, to having a will.
+My checklist had approximately 11 boxes including having adequate liquid cash, funding retirement, funding education, and having a will.

 I would show them where they would be on the checklist if they follow my recommendations.
-I would also show them where they currently stand right now before any action had been taken.
+I would also show them where they currently before any action had been taken.

-This visual helps them understand that, even if they were to do everything that’s currently recommended, there is still much work to be done before they can ultimately achieve financial security.
+This visual helps them understand that, even if they were to do everything that’s currently recommended, there's still much work to be done before they can ultimately achieve financial security.

-I like to use this checklist for all the reasons I’ve stated, but also for my annual reviews, to demonstrate the progress we are making together each year and illustrate that there is light at the end of the tunnel.
+I like to use this checklist for all the reasons I’ve stated, and for my annual reviews, to demonstrate the progress we're making together each year and to illustrate that there's light at the end of the tunnel.

 A Process Based On Prioritization